carlastjuste/Portfolio/README.md

 # Porfolio
-This Application present the portfolio of some of the projects that I have done so far as a full stack developer.
+This website present a portfolio of some of the projects that I have done so far as a full stack developer.

 ![Portfolio Website Demo](assets/imgs/CarlaSTJUSTE_Portfolio.gif)